TreelightSoftware/treemailer/README.md

 * `siteName`: A user-friendly sitename that is added to the subject

 * `cc`: An additional `to` address to cc on all emails; useful for logging

+### Serverless

+This application assumes you are using Serverless for your FaaS framework.
+You will want to init a new serverless directory and then create these files in that directory.

+## Deploying

+If you have a serverless setup, you can run the following:

+`make && serverless deploy`